imagekit-developer/imagekit-javascript/README.md

 </script>
 ```

-If the upload succeed, `err` will be `null` and the `result` will be the same as what is received from ImageKit's servers.
+If the upload succeeds, `err` will be `null`, and the `result` will be the same as what is received from ImageKit's servers.
-If the upload fails, `err` will be the same as what is received from ImageKit's servers and the `result` will be null.
+If the upload fails, `err` will be the same as what is received from ImageKit's servers, and the `result` will be null.

 ### Demo Application

-The fastest way to get started is running the demo application.
+The fastest way to get started is by running the demo application.
 You can run the code locally.
 The source code is in [samples/sample-app](https://github.com/imagekit-developer/imagekit-javascript/tree/master/samples/sample-app).

 To run it: